DomestiqueBaston/KINDERGARTEN_MASSAKER/README.md

 # KINDERGARTEN MASSAKER

-**A	Peaceful Alien lands in a Kindergarten.
+**A	Peaceful Alien lands in a kindergarten.**
 Kids are coming from everywhere.
 More and more.
-They tend to surround the Alien and they want “blood”!
+They surround the alien and they want “blood”!
-The Alien has to avoid kids in order to survive.
+The alien has to avoid kids in order to survive.
-Everything’s seen through a surveillance cam that gets buggier and buggier up to the point that it shuts down.
+Everything’s seen through a surveillance cam that gets buggier and buggier until it shuts down altogether.
-End of game?**
+End of game?

-Download it from [itch.io](https://domestique-baston.itch.io/kindergarten-massaker) (all platforms)
+Download it from [itch.io](https://domestique-baston.itch.io/kindergarten-massaker) (all platforms).

 The DB team